Nine News: NBN News

 In 2021, after nearly 60 years of production, the bulletin was moved out of NBN's long time studio home of 11 Mosbri Crescent, The Hill and relocated to 28 Honeysuckle Drive, Newcastle.
 Following the relocation, the networks master control was relocated to QTQ Queensland, utilising the same master control that was used for Nine's regional Queensland bulletin between 2017 and 2021.
 Since the master control shift to Brisbane, NBN News effectively integrated with Nine News' metropolitan and Darwin counterparts, which includes retiring 60 years of unique theme music commissions, in favour of a variation of Cool Hand Luke's Tar Sequence being used by the metropolitan Nine News bulletins.

 On 13 December 2021, it was announced that longtime anchor Paul Lobb would be made redundant after a decade as weeknight news presenter and almost 30 years with the network.
 Lobb left immediately after the announcement.
 Gavin Morris replaced Lobb as weeknight news presenter and one of the networks main male personalities in addition to presenting weather.

 On 20 January 2023, weekend sports presenter Kate Haberfield announced her departure from the network after 14 years.
 She finished her role on the same night.

+Following WIN’s acquisition of the station, from Saturday 27 June 2026, local weekend editions of NBN News will be replaced by Nine News Sydney at 6:00pm on both Saturday and Sunday nights.

+The broadcaster has also confirmed weekday local bulletins will move to an earlier timeslot from Monday 29 June 2026, with the half-hour local news service beginning at 5:30pm, followed by Nine News at 6:00pm.

+Following the sale of NBN to WIN, it was announced that NBN News would be reduced from a one hour, seven day a week bulletin to a half an hour, Monday to Friday regional news program, airing at 5:30 pm, from 29 June 2026.
+The final weekend edition of NBN News aired on 21 June 2026, and the final one hour edition of NBN News aired on 26 June 2026.
+The program will remain at the NBN Studios in Newcastle.
+Nine News Sydney is to be broadcast into Northern NSW at 6 pm, seven days a week, beginning 27 June 2026.